 What if I file my response late?

 The Court may or may not accept an answer or notice of intention to defend that is filed too late.
-The other side will probably tell the judge that you haven’t filed your response, or filed it too late, and will ask the Court to rule against you.
-You must explain to the judge the reason why you filed your response late (or not at all).
-It’s then up to the judge to decide whether he or she will accept the late response.
+The other side will probably tell the judge that you have not filed your response, or filed it too late, and will ask the Court to rule against you.
+You must explain to the judge the reason why you filed your response late (or did not file a response at all).
+It is then up to the judge to decide whether he or she will accept the late response.

 How do I know if I have a Default Judgment?